sunfounder/rascam/doc/User_Software_Manuals.md

 # This function is used to start the camera, basically it is used in every example, for the protection of the Raspberry Pi, as long as this function is used, you can press and hold the power button for two seconds to let the Raspberry Pi first normal shutdown, and then after the Raspberry Pi is finished shutting down, finally press the power button twice in a row to directly shut down the power

 2. Ras_Cam.shuttle_button(True)
-# This function is used to implement the photo function, using software to achieve the shutter press action
+# This function is used to implement the photo function, using software to achieve the shutter press action.All the pictures was in the Path: /home/pi/Pictures/rascam_picture_file/

 3. Ras_Cam.watermark(True)
 # Turn on the function to add watermarks to photos